SpikFriendNNter/windows_screenshooter/README.md

 # <strong>WARNING: This code is only for educational purposes.
 Please, do not use as part of any malicious code.
-Spread malware is crime.</strong>
+Spreading malware is crime.</strong>

 # <strong>How is the screenshot process done using the Windows API?</strong>